Adeleke appoints spokesperson, 29 others as SAs in Osun – The Sun Nigeria

 Adeleke had sought the approval of the state House of Assembly to appoint 25 special advisers and 25 commissioners.

-A statement by Rasheed on Tuesday said that Adeleke appointed 30 special advisers after securing the approval of additional five persons to strengthen state governance.
+A statement by Rasheed said Adeleke appointed 30 special advisers after securing the approval of additional five persons to strengthen state governance.

 URGENT NEWS: Earn US Dollars directly paid to your account; Nigerians can now earn up to $14,000- $17,000 (₦12 million+) profiting from premium domain names.
 Our backend team helps with the entire process.
 Click here to start now